ReflectionHLE/ReflectionHLE/notes-restoration.md

 of these were extracted from original EXEs.

 Alternative GFXV_APO.H definitions were used, taken off the Wolf4SDL source port by Moritz "Ripper" Kroll.
+GFXV_APO.H and AUDIOWL6.H were both modified as required.

 Recreated code for Super 3-D Noah's Ark (DOS port) was added, based on earlier research work done for the ECWolf source port by Braden Obrzut.
 Furthermore, it